northrivergeo/tn_ng911_data_model/docker/README.md

 	docker pull kartoza/postgis:13.0

-I typcially store the database files locally after making a directory called pg_data
+I typcially store the database files locally after making a directory called pg_data.
+This will be different for your system.
 Example: